dennislee22/fraud-detection-utility/README.md

 The final output is a feature matrix where each row represents a consumer's year-long behavior, described by 12 deviation values.
 This is what our model will learn from.

-## Step 3: Model Selection - Why Isolation Forest?
+## Step 3: Model Selection - Why IsolationForest?
-For unsupervised anomaly detection, Isolation Forest is an excellent and highly recommended algorithm.
+For unsupervised anomaly detection, `solationForest` is an excellent and highly recommended algorithm.

 How it Works:
 Imagine trying to describe a single "abnormal" data point in a large crowd.
-It's often easier to isolate it than to describe the entire "normal" crowd.
-Isolation Forest is built on this principle.
+It's often easier to isolate it than to describe the entire "normal" crowd. `IsolationForest` is built on this principle.
 It creates a forest of random decision trees.
 The core idea is that anomalies are "few and different," meaning they are easier to separate from the rest of the data.
 In a random tree, a fraudulent data point will likely be isolated with fewer splits, resulting in a shorter path from the root of the tree.
 The model calculates an "anomaly score" based on this average path length.

 Why it's a Great Choice:
-Designed for Anomalies: Unlike clustering algorithms (like K-Means) that find groups, Isolation Forest is specifically built to find outliers.
+Designed for Anomalies: Unlike clustering algorithms (like K-Means) that find groups, `IsolationForest` is specifically built to find outliers.
 Efficient: It's computationally fast and scales well to large datasets.
 No Assumption of Normality: It doesn't require the "normal" data to follow a specific statistical distribution.
 The model is trained on our matrix of 12-month deviation vectors and saved to a file (fraud-model.pkl) for later use.

 ## Step 4: Making Predictions and Visualizing Results
 With a trained model, we can now analyze new data.
 Our prediction scripts load the model and run new consumer data through the same feature engineering pipeline to generate a 12-month deviation vector.
 The model then assigns an anomaly score.
 A simple report is good, but visualizations are better.

 ### The Scatter Plot
-This plot provides a clear view of the model's effectiveness.
 Normal Consumers (Blue): Cluster tightly around the 0% deviation line, which represents the community average.
 Negative Outliers (Red): These are consumers with significantly lower usage than their peers (e.g., -80% deviation).
 This is a strong indicator of meter tampering.
 Positive Outliers (Orange): These consumers use significantly more energy than their peers, which could indicate energy theft or other undeclared activities.